 The importance of preventing loneliness and social isolation in the elderly is at an all-time high.
 With the continuation of senior center shutdowns and social distancing requirements, the chance of older adults spending most of their time alone has risen dramatically, leading to an increased chance of social isolation and feelings of loneliness.

 However, social isolation has always been an issue.
 People are constantly searching for solutions to reduce social isolation in older adults.
 Some questions we hear include: How do you engage a senior who’s lonely, but doesn’t seem to want to interact?
 My elderly mother is lonely: what do I do?
-And most currently: How do we prevent social isolation in the elderly during COVID-19?
+And most currently, due to the COVID-19 pandemic, how do we prevent social isolation in the elderly during shutdowns?

 There are several serious health effects that loneliness and social isolation can cause or exacerbate.